 - Devil’s ivy, which will thrive in the dark, does well even if kept in your garage.

 - Azalea beautifies and refreshes air in cool, bright places such as a sunny half basement.

 - Spider plant is a multipurpose plant that can be put to work refreshing air almost anywhere in your home.

 Improving your home’s air quality with houseplants is one way to breathe easier.
 For more ways, please contact us at Ernst Heating & Cooling.
 We’ve been serving the Alton, Bethalto, Edwardsville, Collinsville and Staunton areas since 1953.

 Our goal is to help educate our customers in Hamel, Alton, Glen Carbon, Highland, Greenville, and Troy, Illinois and surrounding areas about energy and home comfort issues (specific to HVAC systems).
-For more information about houseplants and other HVAC topics, download our free Home Comfort Resource guide.
+For more information about houseplants and other HVAC topics, visit our blog.

 Image courtesy of Shutterstock